zM4xi/Utils/java/universal/README.md

 # Configuration.java how it works!

 Simply import it into your project and start using it!

 Too show what you can do here are some examples:

+Examples below are only for the Json variant but every other variant works exactly the same they got the same methods and all.
+There are some restrictions due to the way some filetypes are build for example.
+PROPERTY(.properties) since it can only store one entry per line!

+But if a variant can't use a method it won't be available so u can use everything there is free how you want to!

 ___